-In the event that any condition to effectiveness set forth above does not occur or is not waived pursuant to Section 12.4 of the Plan (as set forth in "Waiver of Conditions to Confirmation" below), on or before December 31, 2004, (a) the Confirmation Order will be vacated, (b) no Distributions under the Plan will be made, (c) the Debtor and all Holders of Claims and Equity Interests will be restored to the status quo as of the day immediately preceding the Confirmation Date as though the Confirmation Date had never occurred and (d) the Debtor's obligations with respect to Claims and Equity Interests will remain unchanged and nothing contained in the Plan will constitute or be deemed a waiver or release of any Claims or Equity Interests by or against the Debtor or any other Person or Entity or to prejudice in any manner the rights of the Debtor or any Person or Entity in any further proceedings involving the Debtor.
+In the event that any condition to effectiveness does not occur or is not waived pursuant to Section 12.4 of the Plan (as set forth in "Waiver of Conditions to Confirmation or Effectiveness" below), on or before December 31, 2004, (a) the Confirmation Order will be vacated, (b) no Distributions under the Plan will be made, (c) the Debtor and all Holders of Claims and Equity Interests will be restored to the status quo as of the day immediately preceding the Confirmation Date as though the Confirmation Date had never occurred and (d) the Debtor's obligations with respect to Claims and Equity Interests will remain unchanged and nothing contained in the Plan will constitute or be deemed a waiver or release of any Claims or Equity Interests by or against the Debtor or any other Person or Entity or to prejudice in any manner the rights of the Debtor or any Person or Entity in any further proceedings involving the Debtor.

-Waiver of Conditions to Confirmation
+Waiver of Conditions to Confirmation or Effectiveness

-The Bank Committee may in its sole discretion waive, in whole or in part, any condition precedent to the Effective Date set forth above (other than (1) conditions (a), (b) and (e) and (2) condition (j), which may be waived by either the Bank Committee or the Creditors' Committee), by a writing signed by an authorized representative of the Bank Committee and subsequently filed with the Bankruptcy Court, without notice to other parties in interest and without a hearing.
-The failure to satisfy or waive any condition to the Confirmation Date or the Effective Date may be asserted by the Bank Committee (or by the Creditors' Committee regarding condition (j)) in its sole discretion regardless of the circumstances giving rise to such failure of such condition to be satisfied (including any action or inaction by the Bank Committee in its sole discretion).
-The failure of the Bank Committee in its sole discretion to exercise any of the foregoing rights will not be deemed a waiver of any rights, and each right shall be deemed an ongoing right, which may be asserted at any time.
+The Creditors' Committee may in its sole discretion waive, in whole or in part, any condition precedent to the Confirmation Date or the Effective Date (other than (1) conditions (a), (b), (e) and (k) to the Effective Date and (2) condition (j) to the Effective Date, which may be waived by either the Bank Committee or the Creditors' Committee), by a writing signed by an authorized representative of the Creditors' Committee and subsequently filed with the Bankruptcy Court, without notice to other parties in interest and without a hearing.
+The failure to satisfy or waive any condition to the Confirmation Date or the Effective Date may be asserted by the Creditors' Committee (or by the Bank Committee regarding condition (j) to the Effective Date) in its sole discretion regardless of the circumstances giving rise to such failure of such condition to be satisfied (including any action or inaction by the Creditors' Committee in its sole discretion).
+The failure of the Creditors' Committee in its sole discretion to exercise any of the foregoing rights will not be deemed a waiver of any rights, and each right shall be deemed an ongoing right, which may be asserted at any time.